ghiobi/AnotherOne/webroot/README.md

 A few rules in coding.

-1. Comment Tags are used to quick search in code to notify users what has to be done.
+1. Comment tags are used to quick search in code to notify users what has to be done.
   1. "TODO: " describes what has to be created or done.
-  2. "FIX: " decribes what needs to be fixed.
+  2. "FIX: " describes what needs to be fixed.
-  3. "BUG: " decribes the bug executed at this line.
+  3. "BUG: " describes the bug executed at this line.